 Different types of value maps can be produced for different purposes, such as conservation and sustainable use of the sea areas, and as a future step, the sensitivity of the areas to human activities can be integrated.

 The results of this workshop will be used by ICES to produce advice for the joint identification and aggregating of data on environmental values in coastal and offshore areas in Norwegian and Russian part of the Barents Sea.
-This advice is expected to be released on 5 July.
+This advice will be released on 5 July.

 Participants at ICES Workshop to identify joint data flows and criteria for mapping special/valued areas in the Barents Sea (WKBAR).